Charles W. Turner (attorney): Montana

 Noah Armstrong (pictured) was Turner's father-in-law.

 Near the end of 1869, he moved to Montana, where he was admitted to the bar to practice law.
 He was in Meagher County by 1870.

 Mining

 Turner became interested in mining pursuits due to gold discoveries, and moved to Bannack around 1875.
 While there, a major washout of his flume resulting in a loss of two years' earnings caused him to return to his law practice.

 He also spent time in Virginia City.
 He was one of the counsel for the territorial officers when the capital of Montana moved from Virginia City to Helena in 1875.

 Glendale

 Turner then moved to Glendale, where he served as chairman of the Democratic ratification meeting.
 A band leading the procession played a medley in front of Turner's "brilliantly lighted residence".

 Marriage

 On September 11, 1879, Turner married Emma Armstrong, daughter of Noah Armstrong, in Glendale.
-She bore his first son, Armstrong Memory Turner, in Glendale on July 25, 1880.
+They had a child, and Turner's first son, Armstrong Memory Turner, in Glendale on July 25, 1880.